First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity: Data Characterization and Analysis

-The application of constant fit and normalized excess introduces an attenuation factor $\eta_{\rm fit}$ to a potential signal.
-In our case, there are $50$ resonant bins in a group, so any signal entering the fit function $\bar{P}$ will be reduced by a factor of $1/50$, thereby resulting in $\eta_{\rm fit} = 98\%$.
-Note that increasing the number of bins in a group can decrease the influence of the attenuation factor.
-Moreover, the sample standard deviation of $\bar{P}_{f_0^i}$ minus $\bar{P}$, denoted as $\sigma_{\bar{P}}$, can be increased by a potential signal.
-However, we conservatively neglect this influence in our analysis.
+The application of constant fit and normalized excess introduces an attenuation factor $\eta_{\rm fit}$ to the potential signal.
+In our case, there are $50$ resonant bins in a group, and so any signal entering the fit function $\bar{P}$ will be reduced by a factor of $1/50$, resulting in $\eta_{\rm fit}=98\%$.
+Moreover, the sample standard deviation of $\bar{P}_{f_0^i}$ minus $\bar{P}$, denoted by $\sigma_{\bar{P}}$, can be increased by a fractional uncertainty from the signal.
+However, we can neglect this effect when conservatively constraining.